knpuniversity/symfony2-rest/knpu/episode3/reusable-pagination-system.md

 to create and set that property.

 Back inside `createCollection()`, change `$this->generateUrl()` to `$this->router->generate()`.
 Our work in this class is done!
-Next, register it as as service in `app/config/services.yml` - let's call it `pagination_factory`.
+Next, register this as service in `app/config/services.yml` - let's call it `pagination_factory`.
 How creative!
 Set the class to `PaginationFactory` and pass one key for `arguments`: `@router`.